Passenger Cases

 Smith v.
-Turner; Norris v.
+Turner and Norris v.
 Boston, 48 U.S. (7 How.)
-283 (1849), were two similar cases, argued together before the United States Supreme Court, which decided 5–4 that states do not have the right to impose a tax that is determined by the number of passengers of a designated category on board a ship and/or disembarking into the State.
-The cases are sometimes called the Passenger Case or Passenger Cases.
+283 (1849), were two similar cases, argued together before the United States Supreme Court, which decided 5–4 that it is unconstitutional for states to impose a tax based on the number of incoming immigrants on board or disembarking from a ship.
+The cases are also known as the Passenger Case or the Passenger Cases.

 The Court did not produce a majority opinion.
 Eight Justices authored separate opinions, and the respective stances on various issues did not always align with other Justices in their concurrences or dissents.
 The issues addressed in the various opinions included the following: